Search INDUSTRIAL LAB

 Picture condensation climate test

 Different materials expand differently.
-This must be considered in material mixes.
-For example, if a plastic substrate is metal-coated, the substrate and coating expand differently in heat and contract differently in cold.
-Under this stress, the coating must neither blister nor crack.
+This must be taken into account when mixing materials.
+For example, if a plastic substrate is coated with metal, the substrate and coating expand differently in heat and contract differently in cold.
+Under these stresses, the coating must not blister or crack.

 • Climate change testing